 Evaluating Your Results

-5. Is it appropriate for your users?
-Would your target audience find this intuitive?
+- Would your target user find this intuitive?

 Take notes on what's working and what isn't.
 You'll use these in the next step.